rclone/rclone/docs/content/drive.md

 Defaults to true, namely sending files to the trash.
 Use `--drive-use-trash=false` to delete files permanently instead.

+Properties:

 - Config:      use_trash
 - Env Var:     RCLONE_DRIVE_USE_TRASH
 - Type:        bool
 - Default:     true

+#### --drive-copy-shortcut-content

+Server side copy contents of shortcuts instead of the shortcut.

+When doing server side copies, normally rclone will copy shortcuts as shortcuts.

+If this flag is used then rclone will copy the contents of shortcuts rather than shortcuts themselves when doing server side copies.

+Properties:

+- Config:      copy_shortcut_content
+- Env Var:     RCLONE_DRIVE_COPY_SHORTCUT_CONTENT
+- Type:        bool
+- Default:     false

 #### --drive-skip-gdocs

 Skip google documents in all listings.

 If given, gdocs practically become invisible to rclone.

+Properties:

 - Config:      skip_gdocs
 - Env Var:     RCLONE_DRIVE_SKIP_GDOCS